Vaguery/html-to-kramdown/README.md

 # html-to-kramdown
-Light-handed gem to convert HTML syntax to [kramdown (1.x)](http://kramdown.gettalong.org) syntax, more or less reversibly
+Light-handed gem to convert HTML sourcecode with standard syntax to [kramdown (1.x)](http://kramdown.gettalong.org) syntax, more or less reversibly

 ## status

 Very early in the process.
 Not suitable for primetime.

 Also: not a gem, yet.

 ## goals